-Air Canada Compensation: Flight Delay and Cancellation
+Air Canada Flight Compensation: Delay and Cancellation

-Air Canada operates over a thousand flights daily and disruptions are quite common.
+Air Canada operates over a thousand flights daily, and disruptions are quite common.
 Based on Cirium’s OTP Annual Review, only 71.36% of the airline’s flights arrived on time in 2024.
 If you happened to be on one of the flights that landed with a delay, you may be entitled to compensation under European and Canadian air passenger laws.
 Find out when you can claim Air Canada compensation from our guide below.

-When can you claim Air Canada Compensation?
+Can you claim Air Canada compensation?

 Air Canada Flight Delay Compensation

-- CAD $400 for delays between 3 to 6 hours
+- CAD $400 for delays between 3 and 6 hours

-- CAD $700 for delays between 6 to 9 hours
+- CAD $700 for delays between 6 and 9 hours

 - CAD $1,000 for delays that go beyond 9 hours